-3.17 Penalties and Errors of Course
+3.17 Penalties, Technical Faults and Errors of Course

-A penalty is minus 2 marks from each judge for a range of instances as per Annex E. All judges must have the same number of penalties recorded.
+A penalty is minus 2 marks from each judge for a range of instances Technical faults will incur a 0.5% deduction from the final percentage mark as per Annex E. The deduction is from each judge and all All judges must have the same number of penalties recorded.